 This method will help you de-clutter your device and erase all the clogged up unwanted files.
-You may loose App related data too, butt that is a small price to pay to fix the Android SystemUI isn't responding error.
+You may lose App related data too, but that is a small price to pay to fix the Android SystemUI isn't responding error.

-If the Android SystemUI has stopped problem still persists, there is only one way out.
+If the Android SystemUI has stopped the problem persists, there is only one way out.
 Read on to find out about it.

 Part 5: Fix Android SystemUI error by factory reset

 Factory Resetting your device to fix Android; unfortunately, the process com.android.systemui has stopped error is a desperate measure and should be the last thing to do on your list.
 Take this step only when the above mentored two techniques fail to work.

 Also, make sure you take a back-up of all your data and contents stored in your Android device on the cloud, Google Account or an external memory device because once you perform a factory reset on your device, all media, contents, data and other files are wiped out, including your device settings.

 Follow the steps given below to factory reset your device to solve the Android SystemUI isn't responding problem:

 - Visit “Settings” by clicking the settings icon as shown below.

 - In this step, select “Factory data reset” and then “Reset Device”.

 - Finally, tap on “ERASE EVERYTHING” as shown below to Factory Reset your device.